zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/adding-organizations-to-accounts.md

     ![Add Organizations Button](./adding-organizations-to-accounts/images/01.png)

-1. Enter a valid Organization or select one from the list (for example, _Italy - South_)
+1. Enter a valid Organization or select one from the list (for example, _Italy - South_).

     ![Add Organization with the Widget](./adding-organizations-to-accounts/images/02.png)